chamoji/chamoji.github.io/_posts/2015-02-10-Xrd-Calculations.md

 	Answer: 135 different ways to input burst.
 135/288 = 46.875% of total possible inputs

-Given that a round lasts 99 seconds and that Xrd runs on 60 frames per second, there are a total of 99*60 = 5940 frames of input in a given round.
+Given that a round lasts 99 seconds and that Xrd runs on 60 frames per second:

+	99 seconds * 60 frames per second = 5940 frames of input in a given round.

 This is assuming things like hitstop, superflash, or time slowing effects do not add additional frames by momentarily stopping the clock.

+What does all of this mean?

+I don't know.
+I just wanted to do some math.
+See you next time.